Skip to main content

 caution

-In rare situations, sloctl won't return some Alerts.
+In rare situations, sloctl won't return some alerts.
 This might happen because:

 • sloctl returns alerts for existing objects only (alert policies, SLOs, services, and objectives).